siberoloji/siberoloji.github.io/content/en/docs/SEO/2024-10-24-cumulative-layout-shift-why-cls-matters-for-your-website.md

 ---
 draft: false

-title:  'Cumulative Layout Shift:  Why CLS Matters for Your Website?'
+title: "Cumulative Layout Shift:  Why CLS Matters for Your Website?"
-date: '2024-10-24T01:00:06+03:00'
+date: 2024-10-24T01:00:06+03:00
 author: İbrahim Korucuoğlu ([@siberoloji](https://github.com/siberoloji))

-description:  'Cumulative Layout Shift (CLS) has emerged as a crucial Core Web Vital that directly impacts how users interact with and perceive your website.
-In this comprehensive guide, we''ll explore what CLS is, why it matters, and how you can optimize your website to achieve better scores.'
+description: Cumulative Layout Shift (CLS) has emerged as a crucial Core Web Vital that directly impacts how users interact with and perceive your website.
+In this comprehensive guide, we'll explore what CLS is, why it matters, and how you can optimize your website to achieve better scores.
 url: /cumulative-layout-shift-why-cls-matters-for-your-website/
 featured_image: /images/seo6.webp
 categories:
-    - 'Search Engine Optimisation'
+  - Search Engine Optimisation
 tags:
-    - 'search engine optimization'
+  - seo
 ---